tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 The two keys work together to carry out the **two functions of asymmetric cryptography**:

-* **Authentication:** the process of confirming an identity or the source of a message.
+* **Authentication:** the process of confirming an identity or verifying the source of a message.
 The public key serves as a verification instrument for the private key.
-For example, a message can be "signed" with the sender's private key, which only they have; the recipient can confirm this fact by using the sender's public key, which is available to all.
+For example, a message can be "signed" with the sender's private key, which only they have.
+Then the recipient can confirm the signatory by using the sender's public key, which is available to all.
-* **Encryption:** the process of encoding a message, as it is intended for only a specifically authorized party.
-The information is encrypted by the sender using the _recipient's_ public key; only the recipient's private key can decrypt the information encrypted with the public key, so even if the message is intercepted no one else can read it.
+* **Encryption:** the process of encoding a message that is intended for only a specifically authorized party.
+The information is encrypted by the sender using the _recipient's_ public key - only the recipient's private key can decrypt the information encrypted with the public key, so even if the message is intercepted no one else can read it.

 <HighlightBox type="tip">